28. Storm Signs

 Melchior island in the morning

-At 5:40 a.m., as the sun rose over the Melchior Islands, clouds hovering above the ice-covered islands glowed a silvery peach-gray.
+At 5:40 a.m., as the sun rises over the Melchior Islands, clouds hovering above the ice-covered islands glow a silvery peach-gray.

-There's no wind in the bay where I spent six days, and the storm that raged until yesterday has finally subsided.
+There is no wind in the bay where I have spent six days, and the storm that raged until yesterday has finally subsided.
 However, the pressure remains low at 985 hectopascals, hinting that another storm may be approaching.

 Determined to leave, I put on my bright red winter jacket and light the kerosene stove.
-With no time for a cup of hot tea, I board the dinghy, retrieve the mooring rope from shore, and leave the Melchior Islands.
+With no time for hot tea, I board the dinghy, retrieve the mooring lines from shore, and leave the Melchior Islands.

-Looking back at the water, I see fish chasing Aomi—or rather, upon closer inspection with my binoculars, more than a dozen leaping penguins.
+Looking back at the water, I see fish chasing Aomi; then, through binoculars, I realize they are more than a dozen leaping penguins.

 My next destination is Dorian Bay, 80 kilometers to the south.
-Though it's a bit far to reach by sunset, I need to get there before the next storm hits.
+Though it is a bit far to reach by sunset, I need to arrive before the next storm hits.

-As I hurry forward, sunlight illuminates the islands around Aomi, highlighting the sharp contrast between the glaciers' glistening white and the rocky mountains' deep black.
+As I hurry forward, sunlight illuminates the surrounding islands, highlighting the sharp contrast between the glaciers’ dazzling white and the sheer black cliffs.

-But this bright scene is only in front of me; behind, ominous clouds spread across the sky, darkening the mountains.
+But this bright scene is only before me; behind, ominous clouds spread across the sky and darken the mountains.

-The line between clear and cloudy skies stays right above me, moving at the same speed as Aomi.
-Strangely, the icy mountains I just passed are already in shadow, while Aomi remains bathed in sunlight.
+The line between clear and cloudy skies seems to stay right above me, moving at the same speed as Aomi.
+Strangely, the icy mountains I have just passed are already in shadow, while Aomi remains bathed in sunlight.

-Soon, unusual blue ice appears on the water around me, and I feel as if I'm journeying through a world of wonders.
+Soon, strange blue masses appear on the water around me, and I feel as if I am journeying through a world of wonders.

-Each blue iceberg has a truly unique shape, perhaps formed by differences in how quickly they partially melt or by the way the waves carve them.
-They resemble incomprehensible abstract sculptures.
+Each blue iceberg has a distinct shape, perhaps formed by uneven melting or by the waves that carve it.
+They resemble enigmatic abstract sculptures.

-They look like a magnificent glass palace abandoned due to a construction error, a pile of transparent dinosaur bones, or a cluster of pale, monstrous mushrooms.
+Some look like a giant glass palace abandoned mid-construction.
+Some look like a stack of transparent dinosaur bones.
+Some look like clusters of pale, monstrous mushrooms.

-The sight is so surreal that I can hardly focus my eyes, and the scenery around me seems to spin like a kaleidoscope.
-As Aomi moves forward, my perspective shifts, and the melting icebergs transform moment by moment, like watching strange dreams or illusions.
+The sight is so surreal that my eyes can hardly focus, and the scenery around me seems to spin like a kaleidoscope.
+As Aomi moves forward, my perspective shifts, and the melting icebergs transform moment by moment, like dreams or illusions.

-After passing through the field of blue icebergs, I feel an unexpected impact on Aomi's hull, and she comes to an abrupt stop.
+After passing through the field of blue icebergs with strange shapes, I feel a sudden impact on Aomi's hull, and she comes to an abrupt stop.

-"Oh no—Aomi has hit a reef.
-It's not on the charts, and this is why sailing in the Antarctic is so dangerous.
-What if a storm hits while stranded? "
+“Oh no!
+Aomi has hit a reef.
+It’s not on the charts, and this is why sailing in the Antarctic is so dangerous.
+What if a storm hits while unable to move?”

 For a moment, a flood of anxious thoughts flashes through my mind as I prepare for what might happen next.

-Then, ice blocks drift down and scrape against Aomi's hull with a rattling sound.
-It's ice, not rock, that collided with the hull.
+Then, ice blocks drift down and scrape against Aomi’s hull with a rattling sound.
+It is ice, not rock, that has collided with the hull.

 “Aomi, the icebreaker!”